-Gretchen is a reef ecologist whose research is focused on understanding how coral reef ecosystems function in order to maintain biodiversity.
+Gretchen, the Director of Research at the Central Caribbean Marine Institute, is a reef ecologist whose research is focused on understanding how coral reef ecosystems function in order to maintain biodiversity.
 Her research program combines large-scale in situ ecological surveys, laboratory based manipulative experiments, and molecular ecology to address questions related to the health, evolution, and resilience of coral reefs, ranging from shallow inshore reefs to the mesophotic zone.
 Her current research projects include assessing biodiversity and ecosystem function on mesophotic reefs, ecological impacts of the invasive lionfish, and reproductive ecology of scleractinian corals across a depth gradient.

 Gretchen received her PhD from Harvard University in 2009, where she examined how the mode of reproduction affects genetic connectivity for two corals species in the Western Atlantic.
 As a postdoctoral scientist at Mote Marine Laboratory, she focused on reef restoration and coral larval ecology.
 She also investigated how exposure of coral larvae to oil and dispersant chemicals from the Deep Water Horizon oil spill affects settlement and survival.
-Prior to joining the faculty at BIOS, Gretchen held a position as a EURIAS Fellow at the University of Bologna where she carried out research on Mediterranean corals.
+Prior to joining BIOS, Gretchen held a position as a EURIAS Fellow at the University of Bologna where she carried out research on Mediterranean corals.

 Invertebrate life histories and evolution, focusing primarily on scleractinian corals.
 Reproductive timing and its effects on larval life history; settlement success and juvenile growth in response to various environmental and biological factors, including substrate composition, grazing pressure, and anthropogenic pollutants; coral reef restoration; local and regional genetic diversity; gene flow and population connectivity of coral reefs in Bermuda and the Caribbean.